Chinmayanand01/DevRev_UI_Assignment/README.md

 ![photo7](https://user-images.githubusercontent.com/94974857/208284512-a1e147bb-6e4b-499a-a12a-59a357d405bf.png)

-Note: If the books are not available then prompts a message like 'Out of Stock'.
+Note: If the books are not available then the WebPage prompts a message like 'Out of Stock'.

 # How To Run The Project